eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/README.md

 [this directory](../demo-00-initialization/docs).
-Additionally, the end-to-end process of installing Eucalyptus via FastStart, augmenting the installation with features such as DNS, PKI, reverse-proxy with SSL termination, AWSCLI and Euca2ools configuration, and demo initialization, are described in detail for [Demo 20: CloudFormation: Simple](../demo-20-cfn-simple/docs/README.md) demo.
+Additionally, the end-to-end process of installing Eucalyptus via FastStart, augmenting the installation with features such as DNS, PKI, reverse-proxy with SSL termination, AWSCLI and Euca2ools configuration, and demo initialization, are described in detail for the [Demo 20: CloudFormation: Simple](../demo-20-cfn-simple/README.md) demo.

 ### CloudFormation WordPress Demo Key Points